Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

-Dialog is another form of popular textual data in the multimodal machine learning area.
-The major difference between dialog and captions is that dialog usually involves interactions between several agents, mostly in the form of questions and answers.
-When composed of multiple rounds of question-answer pairs, there are usually logical connections in the dialog sequence.
-Therefore, when dealing with dialog data, special attention should be paid not only to the words within a sentence like plain captions but also to the connections between different sentences within a complete dialog.
-In the literature on multimodal learning for vision and language, such special attributes of the dialog data are often tackled by constituting an additional data component - history - in the design of the framework.
-In most cases, history consists of existing question and answer pairs and is often processed by a separate module in addition to the processing module for individual sentences.
+\textbf{Dialogue.} \re{Dialogue is another common form of textual data in multimodal machine learning, distinct from captions due to its inherently interactive nature, which involves conversation among participants with logical coherence rather than a unilateral description of visual content. } Therefore, when handling dialogue data, special attention should be paid not only to the words within a sentence like plain captions but also to the connections between different sentences within a complete dialogue.
+In the literature on multimodal learning for vision and language, these unique characteristics of dialogue are often addressed by constituting an additional data component - history - in the design of the framework.
+This component typically captures the flow of the conversation, including prior exchanges, and is processed by dedicated mechanisms that operate alongside the processing module for individual sentences.